How to Set Up a POS System: A Step by Step Guide to Getting Point of Sale Software Up and Running

 1. Launch the software and log in

-The first thing you need to do is to run the software.
-With web-based POS software like Lightspeed, there’s no installation required; you just need to be using a computer with internet access.
+The first step in setting up a point of sale system is running the software.
+With cloud-based POS software like Lightspeed, there’s no installation required; you just need to be using a computer with internet access.
 Simply launch your browser and go to your store’s URL.
-If you’re using an iPad, you’ll download and install the application to your device.

 Most POS software will have prompts or walk-throughs to guide you through the setup process.
 Prepare the info you need, then follow the instructions.